USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 Versioned (date) time series
 ----------------------------

-As the composite time series is comprised of multiple other time series should this always be an error to specify?
-The marker for always latest or always first may make sense to allow, however, at the time series is supposed to be authoritative, that would add ambiguity.
+It is an error to specify a Version (date) when requesting composite data.

 Datum conversions
 -----------------

 Retrievers of the Period-of-Record *SHOULD* be able to retrieve the data as a single datum.
 Composite retrieval should respond as https://github.com/USACE/cwms-data-api/issues/1102 and convert each member as appropriate

 On the saving of a composite definition